Locating a CERI-Recognized CEU Provider

 Candidates are encouraged to download and complete the fillable Continuing Education Log as a means of maintaining an orderly record of their Continuing Education: Download CEU Log

 Candidates should also retain a copy of their CEU Certificates of Attendance (COAs), which will need to be submitted with the completed Continuing Education Log in order to support certification renewal requests.
 A Certificate of Attendance should contain the applicant’s name, the name of the training, the hosting organization, the date and the total number of clock hours earned by the CEU.
+You can find additional information related to the documentation of CEU credits here.

 Q: What is a Continuing Education Unit (CEU)?